social-media-ethics-automation/book/docs/_sources/ch21_conclusions/03_going_forward/03_potential_tech_worker.md

 You aren't likely to end up in a situation as dramatic as this.
 If you find yourself making a stand for ethical tech work, it would probably look more like arguing about what restrictions to put on a name field (e.g., minimum length), or arguing that a small piece of data about users is not really needed and shouldn't be tracked.
 But regardless, if you end up in a position to have an influence in tech, we want you to be able to think through the ethical implications of what you are asked to do and how you choose to respond.

+% TODO: change to restrictions put on name lengths, prioritizing accessibility and security, etc.